-- (21) 'delegating TSO' means a TSO which has delegated tasks to a RSC in accordance with Article 77(3) of the SO Regulation; - (22) 'overlapping XNE' means an XNE on which the physical flows are significantly impacted by electricity exchanges in two or more CCRs or by XRAs from two or more CCRs; - (23) 'overlapping XRA' means an XRA that is able to address operational security violations on overlapping XNE; - (24) 'curative remedial action' means a remedial action that is the result of an operational planning process and is activated straight subsequent to the occurrence of the respective contingency for compliance with the (N-1) criterion, taking into account transitory admissible overloads and their accepted duration; - (25) 'reference load' means the average load defined as total consumption energy in the control areadivided by the number of hours composing the year. - (26) 'native CCR' means a CCR to which an XNE is attributed within the ROSC process - (27) 'non-native CCR' means a CCR to which an XNE is not attributed within the ROSC process - (28) the abbreviation 'RAIF' is added, for remedial action influence factor, - (29) the abbreviation 'CROSA' is added, for coordinated regional operational security assessment. - (30) 'Setpoint' means a state or target value of an individual network element or set of network elements to impact active power flows and/or control voltage and/or manage reactive power, such as but not limited to a Phase-Shifting Transformer (PST), a HVDC system or a Flexible Alternating Current Transmission System (FACTS). - 2.
-Where this Methodology refers to network elements, it includes HVDC systems. - 3.
-'IGM' and 'CGM' respectively stand for 'individual grid model' and 'common grid model'.
-'ENTSO- E' stands for 'ENTSO for electricity'.
-'RSC' stands for 'regional security coordinator'.
+- (21) 'delegating TSO' means a TSO which has delegated tasks to a RCC in accordance with Article 77(3) of the SO Regulation; - (22) ' overlapping XNE' means an XNE on which the physical flows are significantly impacted by electricity exchanges in two or more CCRs or by XRAs from two or more CCRs; - (23) 'overlapping XRA' means an XRA that is able to address operational security violations on overlapping XNE; - (24) 'curative remedial action' means a remedial action that is the result of an operational planning process and is activated straight subsequent to the occurrence of the respective contingency for compliance with the (N-1) criterion, taking into account transitory admissible overloads and their accepted duration; - (25) 'reference load' means the average load defined as total consumption energy in the control area divided by the number of hours composing the year; - (26) 'native CCR' means a CCR to which an XNE is attributed within the Regional Operational Security Coordination (ROSC) process; - (27) 'non-native CCR' means a CCR to which an XNE is not attributed within the ROSC process; - (28) 'Setpoint' means a state or target value of an individual network element or set of network elements to impact active power flows and/or control voltage and/or manage reactive power, such as but not limited to a Phase-Shifting Transformer (PST), a HVDC system or a Flexible Alternating Current Transmission System (FACTS). - 2.
+The CSAM uses the following abbreviations: - (1) 'RAIF' stands for 'remedial action influence factor'; - (2) 'IGM' stands for 'individual grid model'; - (3) 'CGM' stands for 'common grid model'; - (4) 'RCC' stands for 'regional coordination centre'; - (5) 'ENTSO- E' stands for 'ENTSO for electricity'. - 3.
+Where the CSAM refers to network elements, it includes HVDC systems.